Getting Into Consulting With a Low GPA (2026)

 Should You Consider Big 4 or Boutique Firms?

-If MBB firms feel out of reach, Big 4 consulting teams (Deloitte, EY, PwC, KPMG) have more flexible GPA expectations, typically looking for a 3.0 to 3.5 range depending on the role and office.
+If MBB firms feel out of reach, Big 4 consulting teams have more flexible GPA expectations, typically looking for a 3.0 to 3.5 range depending on the role and office.
 These firms still do high quality work and provide excellent exit opportunities.

 Boutique and Tier 2 consulting firms are even more flexible.
-Many of them place far less emphasis on GPA and more on relevant experience, demonstrated problem-solving skills, and cultural fit.
-Starting at a smaller firm for 2 to 3 years can also position you to lateral into an MBB firm later in your career.
+Many place far less emphasis on GPA and more on relevant experience, demonstrated problem-solving skills, and cultural fit.
+Starting at a smaller firm for 2 to 3 years can also position you to lateral into MBB later in your career.

 What Other Types of Consulting Can You Explore?